Pantyhose-X/awesome/README.md

 *   [dm3-org/dm3](https://github.com/dm3-org/dm3) - The dm3 protocol | New standard of web3 messaging | Decentralized ENS-based registry | Secure end-to-end encryption | Easy dApp integration

 *   [sixem/ivfi-php](https://github.com/sixem/ivfi-php) - IVFi is a directory indexer that aims to make it easy to browse and explore web-accessible directories.

+*   [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2023

 *   [Telios-org/email-client-desktop](https://github.com/Telios-org/email-client-desktop) - The Telios email client for desktops